dimorinny/ethereum-metacoin-client/README.md

 yarn run build
 ```

 and deploy `build` directory to your host.
-Clients can communicate with contract using [Mist](https://github.com/ethereum/mist) or [MetaMask](https://github.com/MetaMask) projects for authorization in blockchain using his accounts.
+Clients can communicate with contract using [Mist](https://github.com/ethereum/mist) or [MetaMask](https://github.com/MetaMask) projects for authorization in blockchain using their accounts.